-Development Name: South Bay Villas - Phase 1: 16-Unit Substantial Rehabilitation Description of Development: South Bay Villas (Phase 1 Construction) is a 16-Unit rehabilitation project which began on September 24, 2014.
-PBCHA held a Groundbreaking ceremony on the above referenced date.
-The General Contractor for the project is "2"SBW (a local minority contractor).
-The 16 units being rehabbed are located in two of eight buildings (8 units each), South Bay Villas, Buildings #1 and #3.
-The construction work is on schedule, and has not exceeded the established budget.
-The County has provided an additional \$389,116.00 in grant funds for construction hard costs and another \$ 181,616.00 for concealed conditions.
+Development Name: South Bay Villas - Phase 1: 16-Unit Substantial Rehabilitation Description of Development: South Bay Villas (Phase 1 Construction) is a 16-Unit rehabilitation project which began with an official PBCHA Groundbreaking Ceremony on September 24, 2014.
+Residents began occupying units during the month of September 2015.
+The General Contractor for the project was "2"SBW (a local minority contractor).
+The 16 units being rehabbed were located in two of the community's eight buildings.
+Each building contains eight residential units.
+The County provided an additional \$389,116.00 in grant funds for construction hard costs and an additional \$ 181, 616.00 for concealed conditions.